2010 Daytona 500: Race

-Harvick made it three abreast on the backstretch during the 136th lap, putting Sadler in the middle of the track, and Bowyer returned to the lead.
-Two laps later, Harvick overtook his teammate Bowyer just before crossing the start-finish line.
-Gordon tried to overtake Bowyer for third on lap 141, but Kahne aided the latter in blocking the pass.
-On lap 142, fifth-placed Allmendinger lost control of his car in the fourth turn, narrowly avoided collecting Gordon, and spun into the backstretch.
-He avoided hitting a wall, and was stranded in the grass where his car caught fire, prompting the fifth caution.
-During the caution, most of the field made pit stops for tires and adjustments.
-Sadler had two tires installed on his car, and led at the 146 restart, followed by Martin Truex Jr. and Harvick.
-Two laps later, Truex received help from Harvick to pass Sadler to claim the lead.
-On lap 150, Sadler went to the outside and fell to tenth place after an unsuccessful challenge for the first position.
-Harvick got the lead back by overtaking Truex on the left on the next lap.
-On the 154th lap, Montoya took the lead for the second time until Harvick passed him to reclaim the lead.
+During the 136th lap, Harvick made it three abreast on the backstretch, putting Sadler in the middle of the track, and Bowyer reclaimed the lead.
+Two laps later, Harvick overtook teammate Bowyer just before the start-finish line.
+On lap 141, Gordon attempted to pass Bowyer for third, but Kahne helped Bowyer block Gordon.
+On lap 142, Allmendinger, fifth, spun into the backstretch after losing control of his car in turn four.
+He avoided a collision with a wall and became stranded in the grass, where his car caught fire, causing the sixth caution.
+During the caution, most drivers made pit stops for tires and adjustments.
+Sadler led the 146 restart with two new tires, followed by Martin Truex Jr. and Harvick.
+Truex passed Sadler two laps later with help from Harvick to take the lead.
+Sadler went to the outside on lap 150 and dropped to tenth place after a failed challenge for first.
+Harvick reclaimed the lead by overtaking Truex on the inside on the next lap.
+Montoya gained the lead for the second time on the 154th lap, but Harvick passed him to recover the lead.

-A competition caution for teams to check their cars was necessitated on lap 159 because the pothole between turns one and two had re-emerged, larger than before.
-On lap 161, the race was stopped for a second time, and cars were again ordered to park on pit road for 44 minutes and 35 seconds.
-Workers collected polyester resin products from multiple teams, which was mixed with a hardener.
-They then heated the compound with blow torches and jet dryers to make the track safe to drive on.
-Drivers got back into their cars at 6:22 p.m.
+A competition caution was issued for teams on lap 161 to inspect their vehicles because the pothole between turns one and two had resurfaced, larger than before.
+The race was halted for the second time on lap 161, and cars were obliged to park on pit road for 44 minutes and 35 seconds.
+Workers collected polyester resin products from other teams and blended them with a hardener.
+They then heated the compound with blow torches and jet dryers to make the track driveable.
+Drivers reentered their cars at 6:22 p.m.
 EST, and restarted their engines eight minutes later.
-The race restarted under caution conditions, as the leaders made pit stops for tires and car adjustments.
+The race resumed under caution as the leaders stopped for tire and car adjustments.
 Speed took the lead for the lap 168 restart.
-On the next lap, Biffle received drafting assistance from his teammates Ragan and Edwards on the outside lane to pass Speed for first place.
-On the 176th lap, Speed regained the lead from Biffle on the inside lane.
-He battled Biffle for the next seven laps until Biffle pulled clear on lap 184.
-On lap 188, Kurt Busch overtook Edwards for third place.
+On the following lap, Biffle used drafting from teammates Ragan and Edwards on the outside lane to pass Speed for first.
+On the 176th lap, Speed retook the lead from Biffle on the inside lane.
+He battled Biffle for the following seven laps until Biffle moved away on lap 184.
+Kurt Busch overtook Edwards for third on lap 188.
 The seventh caution came six laps later, when Sadler lost control of his car on the backstretch and struck the barrier, collecting Kvapil and Newman.
-On lap 198, Bowyer led Biffle and Truex at the restart.
+Bowyer led Biffle and Truex at the lap 198 restart.